New Hampshire Teenager Made To Cover Trump Shirt, Remove MAGA Hat During School’s ‘Patriotic Day’

-A New Hampshire teenager says she was told to cover up a pro-Donald Trump T-shirt and to remove her “Make America Great Again” (MAGA) hat, during her school’s “America Pride Day,” no less.
+A New Hampshire teenager says she was told to cover up a pro-Donald Trump T-shirt and to remove her “Make America Great Again” (MAGA) hat during her school’s “America Pride Day” no less.

 As Boston’s WFXT-TV reports, Ciretta Mackenzie, a freshman at Epping High School, proudly supports the 45th president, and she figured that wearing clothes expressing that support made perfect sense for her school’s “America Pride Day” on Monday.